wagerfield/onno/docs/utils.md

 ### `resolve`

 Takes an array of `paths` and iterates over them against a `lookup` object to try and resolve a value.

-Paths are resolved from left to right within the array.
+Paths are resolved from left to right.

 ```js
 const lookup = {